What is CBN? Effects, benefits, and more

 Cannabinol (CBN) can also loosely bind to both types of cannabinoid receptors, but it has a higher binding affinity for CB2 receptors.

 CB2 receptors play a role in the body’s ability to manage feelings of tension and discomfort.
 This could be a potential mechanism for why some people experience sleep-enhancing effects from CBN.
-You sleep much better when you’re comfortable—and if your body is tense, you’re likely to have a difficult time falling asleep and staying asleep.*
+You sleep much better when you’re comfortable — and if your body is tense, you’re likely to have a difficult time falling asleep and staying asleep.*

-CBN could be acting independently alongside CBD, or the two cannabinoids may have a synergistic potential to enhance each other’s effects.
+Some studies combine CBN with CBD and show promising results when the two cannabinoids are used together.
+CBN could be acting independently alongside CBD, or the two cannabinoids may have synergistic benefits, enhancing each other’s effects.
 Many cannabinoids may be able to work in unison to enhance or modulate each other’s effects, which is the basis for a popular theory called the entourage effect.
-The entourage effect makes the case for synergy between all compounds in the cannabis plant, and it might be at play when you use CBN-rich hemp products.*
+The entourage effect makes the case for synergy between all compounds in the hemp plant, and it might be at play when you use full spectrum hemp products.

 How does CBN work?

 The answer to how CBN works is most likely a combination of these two ideas.
+But this knowledge just wasn't enough — there were still too many questions involving CBN's potential.

 That’s why we partnered with Radicle Science to determine the most efficient formula of CBN for improving sleep.